Hofmann-Group/BCDI_Simulation/README.md

 ## Usage

 Using MATLAB, make BCDI_Simulaion your working folder.
-Then, open BCDI_Simulaion and run it for a demonstration, or type the following into the Command Window:
+Then, open BCDI_Simulation and run it for a demonstration, or type the following into the Command Window:

 ```matlab
 BCDI_Simulaion